kdaxh/APQS/README.md

 # Automatic Patient Queueing System (APQS)

-UI by HTML and css
+UI by HTML and Css

 Model for predicting malaria prevalence.